robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “Underarm guards,” Mara said.
 “Because abrasion exists.
 Straps because people lift.
 Reinforced edges because things wear out.
 Women solved problems by making rules and building tools.
 They didn’t ‘cope’ for sport.”

+"We build clothing that protects women's bodies."
+She stared at Sarah frostily.
+"And build workplaces that protect everyone in them.
+Everyone."

 Sarah’s jaw worked.
-Her eyes flicked back to Charlie — properly this time, as a worker in the room, not a test case for her opinions.
+Her eyes flicked back to Charlie—different, properly this time, as a worker in the room, not a test case for her opinions.

 Her lips tightened.

 “So what,” she said, voice flatter, “we wrap him in cotton wool forever?”

 “No,” Mara said.
-“We train competence like we train anything else: by repetition and standards.”
+“We train competence like we train anything else: by repetition and by setting standards.”

+"But, that's testing clothing," Sarah replied.
+"What does that have to do with him."

+"Policies are there to protect the whole environment, the staff, the clothing, everything.
+We won't allow abuse, here."

 Sarah’s chin lifted.
-“That’s what I’m saying.
+“But, that’s what I’m saying.
+Policy will protect him here, but not out there."
+She jerked her thumb towards the window.
+"He's going to have go out there at some stage.
 He can’t crumble the first time someone looks at him funny.”

-Mara’s gaze held hers for a long beat, and then she nodded once — grudgingly, because it was fair.
+Mara’s gaze held hers for a long beat, and then she nodded once—grudgingly, because it was fair.

 “Fine,” Mara said.
 “But we don’t train resilience by ambush.”

-The room went very still — not tense, just attentive.
+The room went very still—not tense, just attentive.
 Mara turned to Charlie.

 “Come here.”

-He started: that instinctive fear of being summoned for judgement.
-And then he obeyed.
-He stepped to the table.
-Lauren stayed where she was: present in the way a seatbelt is present: you don’t notice it until you need it.
+He started, then obeyed, stepping to the table.
 Mara put her hand on the ledger.

 “You understand this truth,” she said.
 “The garment fails.
 You write it.
 We fix it.”

 Charlie nodded.
 Mara’s voice didn’t soften.
 It simply shifted into reality.

 “Here’s the other truth.
-Our work will leave this room.
+Our work *will* leave this room, some of it, on *you*.
 People will notice.
 Some will be normal.
 Some won’t.”

 Charlie’s fingers tightened around his pen.
-Lauren didn’t rush to comfort.
-She simply stayed quiet, and that quiet said: *You have it in you to stand in this.*
+Lauren stayed quiet, a quiet that said:

+*You have it in you to stand in this.*

 Mara went on.
 “You don’t choose what other people are.
 You choose what you do when they are that way.”